Yellow Jasmine Plant

 Prune it after the flower show ends.
 Let it grow unrestrained for the first few years.
 Then, cut out a third of the oldest stems at the base each year to keep the wood young and productive.
 Head the remaining stems back to whatever height you like.

-This yellow jasmine plant has been
+This yellow jasmine plant has been made into bonsai.

 I included this picture to show you how versatile this sprawling vine is.
 Though its narrow stems will easily grow to a length of 10 feet, this is not a climbing vine.
 Unlike those of most ofter jasmines, its stems do not twine.
 They need to be tied to their support.